On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

-The advantage of breaking up a 0-cell is that the newly formed cells have different numbers of letters $\alpha_1$ on each strand, thus $N_v^-$ tends to increase in this process while the length of the common subsequence remains the same.
-After applying this operation and getting enough cells with different numbers of letters $\alpha_1$ on the two strands, there is a high probability to find enough non-$\alpha_1$ letters on the strand with a smaller number of letters $\alpha_1$.
+The advantage of breaking up a zero-cell is that the resulting newly formed cells have different numbers of letters $\alpha_1$ on each strand, thus $N_v^-$ tends to increase in this process while the length of the common subsequence remains the same.
+After applying this procedure and getting enough cells with different numbers of letters $\alpha_1$ on the two strands, there is a high probability of finding enough non-$\alpha_1$ letters on the strand with the smaller number of letters $\alpha_1$.